-Group Diary: create a 3min piece where every member controls a different aspect of the sound (note the longer duration for group diaries)
+Group Diary: Create a 3min piece as a group where every member controls a different aspect of the sound (note the longer duration for group diaries).
+The process for creating uploading your group diary is a bit different, look on the computer music diary page.

 This is the first group diary and the first experience with your new “ensemble” of four or five people.
 Your main task this week is to start developing a way of working with your ensemble.
 Don’t leave this to the last minute, working with people takes time.